 Recreation and Intramurals

 McMaster offers recreational sports and leagues that you can participate in, regardless of your skill level.
 Recreational sports include dodgeball, soccer and hockey.
 Joining a team is a great way to meet other people and stay active, whether you are continuing to play a sport or starting a new one.

 If you have a disability that requires academic accommodation and support, SAS is available to help.
 Contact the office as soon as possible to ensure the appropriate supports are in place for you at the beginning of the school year.

 The Queer Students Community Centre (QSCC) provides a contact point for McMaster students who may identify as gay, lesbian, bisexual, trans or queer, and their allies.
 The Centre, a “for-students-by-students” service provided by the McMaster Students Union, offers educational programming and access to resources of interest to the LGBTQ community.

 You can find information about spiritual and religious support on campus through the McMaster University Multi-Faith Resources website.
 The website gives you information about prayer and spirituality spaces at McMaster, places to worship and information about student life and positive spaces.

-You can access child care through McMaster’s Children’s Centre, which offers high-quality care and learning for children ranging in age from 18 months to 5 years.
+Child care is available at McMaster’s Children’s Centre, which offers high-quality care and learning for children ranging in age from 18 months to 5 years.

 McMaster’s Security Services takes your safety very seriously and aims to create a safe and secure environment for you to study.
-You can find red assistance phones across campus, which are monitored by security.
-You can also download a new safety App for your smart phone called McMaster University Safety Security & Transit (MUSST).
+Red assistance phones are available across campus and are monitored by security.